Eduardo Paolozzi: Early years

-Paolozzi studied at the Edinburgh College of Art in 1943, briefly at Saint Martin's School of Art in 1944, and then at the Slade School of Fine Art at University College London from 1944 to 1947, after which he worked in Paris.
+After completing secondary school at Holy Cross Academy, Ferry Road, Leith, Paolozzi studied at the Edinburgh College of Art in 1943, briefly at Saint Martin's School of Art in 1944, and then at the Slade School of Fine Art at University College London from 1944 to 1947, after which he worked in Paris.
 While in Paris from 1947 to 1949, Paolozzi became acquainted with Alberto Giacometti, Jean Arp, Constantin Brâncuși, Georges Braque and Fernand Léger.
 This period became an important influence for his later work.
 For example, the influence of Giacometti and many of the original Surrealists he met in Paris can be felt in the group of lost-wax sculptures made by Paolozzi in the mid-1950s.
 Their surfaces, studded with found objects and machine parts, were to gain him recognition.

 Career

 After Paris, he moved back to London eventually establishing his studio in Chelsea.
 The studio was a workshop filled with hundreds of found objects, models, sculptures, materials, tools, toys and stacks of books.
 Paolozzi was interested in everything and would use a variety of objects and materials in his work, particularly his collages.
 In 1955 he moved with his family to the village of Thorpe-le-Soken in Essex.
 Together with Nigel Henderson he established Hammer Prints Limited, a design company producing wallpapers, textiles and ceramics that were initially manufactured at Landermere Wharf, and when his evening course in printed textile design at the Central School of Art and Design attracted the Trinidadian graphics student Althea McNish, he was instrumental in pointing her towards her future career as a textile designer.
 Paolozzi came to public attention in the 1950s by producing a range of striking screenprints and Art brut sculpture.
 He was a founder of the Independent Group in 1952, which is regarded as the precursor to the mid-1950s British and late 1950s American Pop Art movements.
 His seminal 1947 collage I was a Rich Man's Plaything is considered the earliest standard bearer representing Pop Art.
-He always described his work as surrealist art and, while working in a wide range of media though his career, became more closely associated with sculpture.
+He always described his work as surrealist art and, while working in a wide range of media through his career, became more closely associated with sculpture.
 Paolozzi is recognized for producing largely lifelike statuary works, but with rectilinear (often cubic) elements added or removed, or the human form deconstructed in a cubist manner.